lanlab-org/OAPS-Jifry/Documents/UserDoc.md

 In this frequently asked questions section, we attempt to answer some of the special questions that you may want to ask after reading this document.
 ### What is OAPS-Jifry ?
 **OAPS-Jifry** is a re-implementation of the **OAPS**(Open Access Publishing System)  **[TreeLib](https://github.com/youmowang/zjnuservice)**, using JSP technology.
 The original TreeLib was implemented using Python programming language.
-### Do i need to sign-up ?
+### Do i need to sign-up to post and article ?
 Absolutely NO.
 OAPS-Jifry, just like OAPS-TreeLib is open access system, that is, you don't need to sign-up, nor login in order to post/view articles.
 However, in OAPS-Jifry you can register as an author by the same email you used to post an article so you can edit, or delete your articles.
 This is one of the features that has been newly added to this version.
 ### Why two implementations of the same system ?
-OAPS-TreeLib originated as a **OOAD** (Object Oriented Analysis and Design) fall 2018 course project, developed by Yun Dabang, Ni Zhongjie.
+OAPS-TreeLib originated as a course project for [Introduction to Object-Oriented Analysis and Design (fall 2018)](http://lanlab.org/course/2018f/oo/project_description.pdf), developed by [Yun Dabang, Ni Zhongjie](http://118.25.96.118/gsrycloud/TreeLib/).
 Then, in fall 2019, the course project of OOAD was to maintain the same project of the previous year.
 Due to programming language barrier — the project was written by Python and most of 2019 students didn't learn or study Python.
 Jifry decided to re-implement the system from scratch using what he knows best **JSP**.
-### I have a question who to ask ?
+### Who should I ask if I have a questions ?
 If you have a question, you can email your question to (1525200991 at qq.com).